Chisholme is maintainted through love and generosity.

 It is not, and has never been dependent on any single donor or on funding from particular interest groups.

 Chisholme is largely supported by course fees, covenants, legacies, one-off donations, and of course by the grace and goodwill of many, many volunteers.

-Since the very first retreat course at Chisholme in the winter of 1975, it has been important that no-one who has a taste for and a wish to undertake the immersive courses here, should be unable to attend due to limited means.
+Since the very first retreat course at Chisholme in the winter of 1975, it has been important that anyone who has a taste for and a wish to undertake the immersive courses here, should be able to attend regardless of their means.
 In these current times, where inequalities of opportunity are so evident, this principle is most relevant.

-Many of those who have benefitted from the courses continue to support this intention, inspired by the impulse of generosity and gratitude that springs from the same impulse as the courses themselves.
+Many of those who have benefitted from the courses continue to support this intention, inspired by the impulse of generosity and gratitude that springs from the courses themselves.

 Please contact firstname.lastname@example.org to donate by debit or credit card.

 Also contact us if Gift Aid can be claimed when you donate by bank transfer.

 Here are the account details: